The Moreton Papers

 During this time, he would always refer to Sir Isaac as My Lord and to his wife as My Lady, and they both showed him great kindness.

 After Sir Isaac’s death, Peter found himself in difficulty as he struggled to find stable employment.
-At one point, he was in the employ of Lord Feilding and his letters tell us that he had not been paid for 34 months.
+At one point, he was in the employ of Lord Feilding and his letters tell us that he was not paid for 34 months.
 He had somehow managed to find himself in a 17th century zero hours contract!

 War in Europe